 “So, in contrast to those who claim that holding cash derives mainly from the intention to avoid paying tax, our model shows that cash plays an important role for various societal groups, depending on the level of development in a given country.”

 In addition, the study found no substantive correlation between cash usage and urbanisation, or, applying an International Corruption Index, the use of cash and public sector corruption.
 Returning to classic variables, the report arrived at the following conclusion on tax.
 “The classical drivers (GDP; interest rate and tax) that significantly influence the quantity of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More in the economy, identically affect the amount of cash in circulation.
 However, (our) model shows that contrary to some authorities justifying limitations on the use of cash as an ‘ultimate medication against tax evasion’, tax revenue affects the use of cash, though significantly, in a lower volume than GDP and the interest rate.”
 The report said authorities intermittently devised new obstacles to cash usage in the name of “fighting the underground economy”.
 “It seems (these authorities) would go to almost any length to create an atmosphere where cash use is illegitimate.
 It should not be forgotten, however – in fact, it should be emphasised – that it has never been proven that cash payments, or their receipts, are the reasons for the development of the underground economy.”

 Based on statistical analysis, it was too early to determine the impact of initiatives imposed to limit the use of cash, ranging from restricting access, to subsidising or promoting digital payments, to directly limiting the use of cash by quantity.
 But the report had provided tools for future analysis of the cash sector across countries. “(It will) serve central banks, cash centers and suppliers, to predict the level of cash in different economies and in crisis situations”.